orthanc-mirrors/orthanc-book/Sphinx/source/plugins/object-storage.rst

-    "StorageEncryption" : {},                 // optional: see the section related to encryption "HybridMode": "Disabled",                 // optional: see the section related to Hybrid storage "UseTransferManager": false,              // optional: see below (available from version 2.3.0) "EnableAwsSdkLogs": false,                // optional: include AWS SDK logs in Orthanc logs "StorageClass": "STANDARD"                // optional: see below (available from version 2.5.0) }
+    "StorageEncryption" : {},                 // optional: see the section related to encryption "HybridMode": "Disabled",                 // optional: see the section related to Hybrid storage "UseTransferManager": false,              // optional: see below (available from version 2.3.0) "TransferPoolSize": 10,                   // optional: see below (available from version 2.3.0) "TransferBufferSize": 5,                  // optional: see below (available from version 2.3.0) "EnableAwsSdkLogs": false,                // optional: include AWS SDK logs in Orthanc logs "StorageClass": "STANDARD"                // optional: see below (available from version 2.5.0) }